-The Design and Technology Department at Shuttleworth College delivers a broad and creative curriculum that provides pupils with experiences across a range of subjects encompassing product and graphic design, computer aided design and manufacture, electronics, textiles, timbers, polymers and food and nutrition.
+The Create Department at Shuttleworth College delivers a broad and creative curriculum that provides pupils with experiences across a range of subjects encompassing art, design, product and graphic design, computer aided design and manufacture, electronics, textiles, timbers, polymers and food and nutrition.

 Within Food and Nutrition our aim is to ensure that our students can make informed decisions in relation to their own health and that of those around them.
 Pupils develop their understanding of nutrition and dietary needs and increasingly apply this as they become competent in safely and confidently executing a range a range of predominantly savoury dishes.